Professor-hilary/Professor-hilary/README.md

 - 👋 Hi, I’m @Professor-hilary
 - 👀 I’m interested in business and tech.
 I strongly believe am a techpreneur.
 - 🌱 I’m currently learning everything I can in C++ and Java.
+Others are Python, Dart and JS' nodejs
 - 💞️ I’m looking to collaborate on as many Opens Sources as  I can.
 - 📫 How to reach me ..., not yet!
 - ⚡ Fun fact: I am a multitasker: I do business as career and software dev as a hobby.
 I like spanish y muchas otras cosas